Entrepreneurship

-This article is the fourth in a series on the Design Thinking Method with a focus on prototyping.
+This article is the fourth in a series on Understanding Design Thinking Method focusing on prototyping.
 The Design Thinking Method is an iterative process used by many of the most innovative companies and organizations.
-It consists of 5 stages:

 It can be visualized like this: